-I took the boat from the port town of Turbo which is a hot, rough frontier town and there’s no reason to visit here except to catch the boat to Capurgana.
-Most of the hotels are shit holes.
+I took the boat from the port town of Turbo which is a hot, rough frontier town.
+There’s no reason to visit here except to catch the boat to Capurgana.
+Most of the hotels are seedy at best.
 The only descent hotel in town is Castilla de Oro or Hotel 2000 next to the bus terminal.
 A good place for fish is Restaurant Marinero.

-The a.m. dock action is interesting with the fishermen coming in and selling fish right off the boat at the docks.
+The a.m. dock action is interesting with the fishermen coming into dock and selling fish right off the boats.
 It’s best to go to Turbo and spend the night.
-You have to get up at dawn to buy a ticket at 6 a.m. down at the docks to ensure your seat.
-The boats leave around 8 a.m.
-They sell you plastic bags for $.50 to put your packs and bags in to keep them dry.
+You have to get up at dawn to buy a ticket at 6 a.m. at a port terminal down at the docks to ensure your seat on a departing boat.
+Speed boat launches leave around 8 a.m.
+They sell you plastic bags for $.50 to wrap your back packs and bags in to keep them dry.
 Do buy one as they store all the cargo in the open bow of the boat and if the seas are rough everything gets soaked.

 After the open sea journey the boat slides up to the dock at Capurgana which is always bustling with activity.
 People from different hotels and hostels are there ready to take your bags and rent you a room.
 I went with a guy to a hotel call Villa Victoria – a nice private room with a bath, fan and Wi-Fi (when the electricity was on) for $10 a night.

 Until recently this sleepy fishing village was an important point for smuggling drugs into Panama with guerrilla activity.
-But now a heavy military presence in town has put an end to that.
-In just the last 15 years the town has a warmed up to tourism and a dozens of hotels and hostels in and around town at all different price points and a dozen restaurants serving fish, meat and chicken lunches and dinners for $5.
+But now peace accords and a heavy military presence in town has put an end to that.
+In just the last 15 years the town has a warmed up to tourism.
+There are dozens of hotels and hostels in and around town at all different price points, and a dozen restaurants serving fish, meat and chicken lunches and dinners for $5.

-The beach to the north of town called La Caleta is a very developed sandy beach catering to upscale weekend Colombian tourism with all inclusive hotels with artisan stalls, discos and kayak rental.
-The beaches to the south of town is quieter and rocky.
+The beach to the north of town called La Caleta is a very developed sandy beach catering to upscale weekend Colombian tourism with all inclusive hotels, artisan stalls, discos and kayak rental.
+The beaches to the south of town are quieter and rocky.

 Sapzurro and La Miel – There are a few good day trips to neighboring beaches from here.
 One – is to take a boat north to the little town of Sapzurro.
 It’s a hard one hour walk from Capurgana over a mountain in tropical heat.
 Or one can go to the dock and wait for a boat passage for a few dollars.
-There are also economical day trips that leave in the a.m. taking groups of tourists to Sapzurro and La Miel in Panama with lunch – choice of shark, tuna or snapper at a restaurant in Sapzurro.
+There are also economical day trips that leave in the a.m. taking groups of tourists to Sapzurro and La Miel in Panama with lunch – choice of shark, tuna or snapper at one of the restaurants in Sapzurro.

 Sapzurro is a clean little town with a few hundred residents.
 It is much smaller than Capurgana but with a descent selection of restaurants, hotels and hostels.
 Sapzurro would be one of those ideal, sleepy tropical towns in which to hide out, lay low and escape from it all.
 If you want to drop off the radar for a while – this is the place to do it.
 On my next trip that is where I will be staying.
 Bring your passport as they check it at the dock as you get off the boat as this is the last town in Colombia before crossing over to Panama.

 There are two sandy beaches.
-On the North beach is Hostel Playa di Oro right on the sandy beach with calm water in a bay which are great for swimming.
+On the North beach is Hostel Playa di Oro which sits on a sandy beach on a calm water bay which is great for swimming.
 Off the south beach there are a dozen 40’-60‘ transient sailboats moor.
 Some of them are for rent and offer cruises to the San Blas islands in Panama – 4 days, sleep on the boat with food included for just $300 per person.

 Another day trip is to take a boat south to the beaches of Aguacate which has a small beach great for snorkeling and Playa Soledad – a white sand beach fringed with palm trees.